adamgruber/mochawesome-report-generator/README.md

 - Review test code inline
 - Stack trace for failed tests
 - Responsive and mobile-friendly
-- Saves JSON output for further processing
 - Custom report [options](#options)
 - Offline viewing
+- CLI for generating reports independent of [mochawesome][2]

 ##Browser Support
-Tested to work in Chrome. *Should* work in any modern web browser including IE9+.
-Mochawesome generates a self-contained report that can be viewed offline.
+Tested to work in Chrome. *Should* work in any modern web browser including IE9+. mochawesome-report generates a self-contained report that can be viewed offline.

 ##Sample Report